keajs/kea/README.md

     [actions.decreaseAge]: this.ageLogger
   })

-  // main loop of saga
-  run = function * () {
+  // main loop of saga - update the slide every 5 sec run = function * () {
     const { updateSlide } = this.actions